Breast Biopsy in Springfield, OH

 There are several different ways in which your breast specialist can complete a breast biopsy.
 The particular biopsy chosen will depend on the size, location, and characteristics of the abnormality within the breast.
 These breast biopsy methods include:

 - Surgical biopsy

 Each of these breast biopsies are relatively simple and do not require anything more than a mild numbing agent to prevent the patient from feeling any pain.
 The individual will then be able to return home within the same day with only mild discomfort near the incision site.

 Tissue samples usually average to be the size of a grain of rice, unless the patient is undergoing a surgical biopsy to remove the entire breast mass in question.
 Additional anesthetic and resulting stitches may be required if the mass is of significant size.

 It is important to understand all of the different kinds of breast biopsies in order to determine which one is best for you.
 Make sure to discuss all questions about the biopsy with your doctor, and notify them of any allergies or medications that could interfere with the procedure.

-To speak with an OBGYN specialist of Mercy Health Springfield/Urbana General and Robotic Surgery about your breast biopsy options, please call our office today to schedule an appointment.
+To speak with a breast specialist of Mercy Health Springfield/Urbana General and Robotic Surgery about your breast biopsy options, please call our office at (937) 717-4884 today to schedule an appointment.